-A huge congratulations to Annabel Bulk from Felton Road for becoming the Young Horticulturist of the Year 2018.
-Having
+A huge congratulations to Simon Gourley from Domaine Thomson, Central Otago for becoming the Young Horticulturist of the

-won the Bayer Young Viticulturist of the Year competition at the end of August, she went on to represent the
+Year 2019.
+Having won the Bayer Young Viticulturist of the Year competition at the end of August, he went on to

-viticultural sector in this tough and prestigious competition and was announced the winner last week.
+represent the viticultural sector in this tough and prestigious competition and was announced the winner last week.

-The competition was held over the 7th and 8th November, where Annabel competed against five other finalists from other
+The competition was held over the 13th and 14th November, where Simon competed against five other finalists from other

-horticultural sectors - Landscaping NZ, Horticulture NZ, NZ Plant Producers, NZ Flower Growers and NZ Amenity
+horticultural sectors - Landscaping NZ, NZ Flower Growers, NZ Horticulture, NZ Plant Producers and NZ Amenity

 The contestants were tested in depth on a wide range of skills and knowledge related to horticulture.
 This included